antonia-white/space-invaders/README.md

 - __Instructions__

   - The instructions modal loads when the instructions button on the home modal is clicked.
 The instructions overlay the game area.
 The instructions modal has scrollable text and a back button.
-  - The instuctions modal content holds instructions and controls on how to play space invaders, wether on a keyboard or touchscreen device.
+  - The instuctions modal content holds instructions and controls on how to play space invaders, whether on a keyboard or touchscreen device.
 The text is written as if it is an incomming message to the spaceship (the ship represents the player in the game), this allows some pre-text to the game to be established and gives a more immersive experience.
 The back button allows users to navigate back to the home menu - the back button closes the instructions modal and loads the home menu modal.

     >![Instructions](documentation/testing/instructions-screenshot.png)

 - __Scoreboard__

   - The scoreboard modal loads when the scoreboard button on the home modal is clicked.
-The scoreboard overlay the game area.
+The scoreboard overlays the game area.
 If there is no cache in local storage of previous gameplay (i.e., if it is the first time playing the game) the scoreboard will display text indicating that there are no highscores (see below screenshot).
 If there is local storage of previous scores a list will show the top 10 highscores for the game (see below screenshot).
 The scoreboard also has a back button.
   - The scoreboard allows users to keep a record of previous highscores on that device.
 This adds a competitive element to the game, aiming to get a higher and higher highscore.
 The back button allows users to navigate back to the home menu - the back button closes the scoreboard modal and loads the home menu modal.
   - The scoreboard modal utilises the built-in Web API [Window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to retrieve stored highscores (stored in a UTF-16 DOMString format) across browser sessions.